-Each of the episodes of The Continuing Adventures of Stray Cat NOLA is a chapter to a book.
+Each of the episodes is a chapter to a book.
 A much larger story and an exercise in world building that, similar to drinking alcohol, is written for adults.
 Stray Cat and his compatriots are not PC.

 If you'd like to sip from this feline fever dream, please keep reading below where I hand over the keyboard to my fictional self.

 And Similar to the Legal Drinking Age, Adults Only, 21+, Recommended...

 Feline Just Sayin'.

 First and foremost, let me just say, Mew Dat!

 This blog is about all things French Quarter, cocktails...and sometimes not!